civiccc/buffet/README.md

 ## How to install

-We aim to make this as short as possible.
+`gem install buffet-gem --pre`

-1. Copy the sample settings file to settings.yml and change it.
+`buffet`

-2. Create a file called `db_setup`, and put it in `[your repo]/bin`.
-This file should nuke and recreate the testing databases.
-Currently, it also sshes into the other hosts and does the same thing.
-That behaviour is a little confusing.
-It should probably change.
-This step is currently optional; if a db_setup script doesn't exist, nothing will happen.
+Optional: Create a file called `db_setup`, to be run every time Buffet runs, and put it in `[your repo]/bin`.
+We use this script to reset the testing databases.
+Be sure that this script also rests the databases on the hosts as well.

 ### How to use

 The CLI is a little more powerful than the web interface.
 Currently working on making them equal.

-`bundle exec lib/cli.rb --help` to see options. `bundle exec lib/cli.rb` is basic functionality.
-Also, you may be interested in `bundle exec lib/cli.rb --watch`.
+`buffet --help` to see options. `buffet` starts testing.
+For continuous integration, you may be interested in `buffet --watch`.

 ### Web interface:

-`bundle exec rackup`.
+`buffet-web`.
 Then navigate to `localhost:9292/test`.

-Or, after you've started the server, try `curl 'localhost:9292/start-buffet-server/BRANCH'`, replacing BRANCH with the correct branch.
+After you've started the server, try `curl 'localhost:9292/start-buffet-server/[BRANCH]'`

 ## FAQ